NUHOMS® Used Fuel Storage

 The AREVA’s NUHOMS® system securely stores the dry fuel storage containers in a horizontal position within a sturdy, low-profile, reinforced concrete structure.
 Our robust earthquake-resistant design achieves the highest seismic capability of any used fuel storage system in operation today.
 We offer NUHOMS® module designs that are engineered for 1.5g horizontal ground acceleration and 1.0g vertical acceleration.
 As a reference point, people have trouble standing at 0.02g acceleration!

-6. What happens when a tornado, or flood, or even an airplane strikes the used fuel storage site?
+7. What happens when a tornado or even an airplane strikes the used fuel storage site?

 All levels are well within the required limits.
-Immediately next to the closest publicly-accessible area boundary, the total dose received from a dry fuel storage facility containing sealed NUHOMS® containers is less than the regulatory limit of 25 mrem over the course of one year.
+Immediately next to the closest publicly-accessible area boundary, the total dose received from a dry fuel storage facility containing sealed NUHOMS® containers is virtually undetectable and is well below the regulatory limit of 25 mrem over the course of one year.
 By way of comparison, the average American receives a dose of about 310 mrem in one year from natural background sources of radiation, such as cosmic rays and radon.

 Nuclear fuel is in the form of solid ½” pellets contained in metal rods.
 No AREVA dry fuel storage systems have ever leaked radioactive material.